Skip to main content

 Check your financial situation

-Are you on a government student loan?
-If you are seeking to withdraw from one or more courses, this could impact any government student loans or bursary funding you may have.
+Are you receiving funding for your education through a government student loan, Indigenous band, or other study grant?
+If you withdraw from a course, this could impact your eligibility for the funding you have.
 It could also affect your eligibility for future scholarships and awards.
-Before submitting an appeal, contact Financial Aid and Awards to find out how a withdrawal will impact you.
-Also keep in mind that appeals for withdrawal do not include any refund of tuition.
+Before submitting your appeal, contact Financial Aid and Awards to find out how a withdrawal will impact you.

 Preparing your appeal